mooxphp/moox/packages/builder/DEVLOG.md

 -   [ ] Iterate over all blocks, presets and contexts to find out if they are working as expected
 -   [ ] Moox Core Features need to be refactored to be able to generate them without issues, eliminate methods and move to traits
     -   [ ] Publish feature seems to miss the save method
-    -   [ ] getResourceName should be auto detected
     -   [ ] Relations, like Taxonomies, but "on the left"
     -   [ ] Relations like Taxonomies, and what about Relationsmanagers?
     -   [ ] Naming convention InModel InResource InPages and Single for single-use traits